-- 6.10 Clause 15 of each Executive Employment Agreement currently provides for termination by RQL without cause by paying the TRV the Executive would have received for the balance of the term. - 6.11 We set out below our suggestion to increase the term to 5 years.
-On this basis, it is then a matter of striking a balance between an excessive payment and a reasonable one. - As notice of termination is taken into account in the calculation of termination payments under the Act, it would be appropriate here to limit the amount to that which would not breach the Act.
+- 6.106.11 Clause 15 of each Executive Employment Agreement currently provides for termination by RQL without cause by paying the TRV the Executive would have received for the balance of the term. - 6.12We set out below our suggestion to increase the term to 5 years.
+On this basis, it is then a matter of striking a balance between an excessive payment and a reasonable one. - 6.12 RQL could consider increasing the notice required on termination without cause.
+In the normal course, we would suggest that a notice period of up to 12 months would be reasonable depending on the seniority of the Executives.
+That amount would be reduced pro-rata if notice of termination is given in the final year of the term, but in that case, the retention bonus would be payable. - 6.13 If there is an increase in this way to the notice period, the Board should consider restricting the increase to remuneration we have recommended (up to 30% of each Executive's TRV) to a more moderate amount (10% to 20%). - 6.12 As notice of termination is taken into account in the calculation of termination payments under the Act, it would be appropriate here to limit the amount to that which would not breach the Act.
 Under the Act, the actual period of notice should not, when combined with the value of all other termination benefits, exceed the Cap.
-Any amount higher than this could be viewed as being inconsistent with the duties the Board owes to RQL under the Act. - 6.13 So in the normal course, we would suggest that a notice period of up to 12 months would be reasonable depending on the seniority of the Executives.
+Any amount higher than this could be viewed as being inconsistent with the duties the Board owes to RQL under the Act. - 6.14So in the normal course, we would suggest that a notice period of up to 12 months would be reasonable depending on the seniority of the Executives.
 That amount would be reduced pro-rata if notice of termination is given in the final year of the term, but in that case, the retention payment would be payable.
 For that reason, we recommend setting the retention payment at the same amount as the notice period.